koush/docs.scrypted.app/llm.md

 ## LLM Plugin

-Install the LLM plugin in Scrypted to get started. then click `Add New` to add a cloud or llama.cpp (local) large language model.
+Install the LLM plugin in Scrypted to get started. then click `Add New` to add a cloud or local large language model.

 ## Cloud Provider